TrevorNovak/gmu-research/README.md

 3. **Input File**:

-The default input method is to scan the directory of the program and read all files which made the format *filename_#.txt*.
-However, there are two additional ways to specify different file inputs, either as a range or a list.
+The default input method is to scan the directory of the program and read all files which match the format *filename_#.txt*.
+However, there are two additional ways to specify file inputs, either as a range or a list.

-- **Range**
+a. **Range**

 In order to specify a range simply use the `-r` argument followed by two integers specifying the range, inclusively.